VirtoCommerce/vc-docs/platform/user-guide/docs/contacts/managing-contacts.md

 Your contacts have been uploaded.

-## Update Contacts
+## Update contacts

 The procedure for updating contacts is similar to the one for [importing contacts](managing-contacts.md#import-contacts).
 The system finds organizations by Id or outer Id and updates them.

-## Assign Multiple Organizations to Contacts and Employees
+## Assign multiple organizations to contacts and employees

 For corporate accounts in the Frontend Application, you can assign multiple organizations to any contact or employee: